roniemartinez/dude/docs/advanced/10_parsel.md

     pip install pydude[parsel]
     ```

-## Required changes to your code in order to use Parsel
+## Required changes to your script in order to use Parsel

 Instead of ElementHandle objects when using Playwright as parser, Selector objects are passed to the decorated functions.